 I don’t take selfies as a rule.
 I think they should be more than just a photo of a person smiling and posing for the camera.
 The filter helps with the reflections in the windows and makes it easier to pull up details and colours in post-production.
 Most selfies are deadly boring.
 They should be an expression of a person’s humour and outlook on life.
 So, that’s me with a big wheel of cheese, looking through a lens.
 Friends will find it amusing.

-Stratford is a great place to visit.
+Stratford is a wonderful place to visit.
 You don’t have to go for the theatre.
 There’s tons of stuff to do and places to stay.
 Check out Stratford Tourism and Stratford for more info.

 Friends decided I needed a brain break from 2020.
 They arranged for a weekend of food, wine, a play and a selfie in Stratford, Ontario.
 One waggish friend asked if I combusted when I left Toronto.
 Happy to report I remained un-scorched.
-We meandered up via the back roads for a glorious weekend of wandering around, eating and sleeping.
+We meandered up via the back roads for a glorious weekend of wandering around, eating, and sleeping.
 And more eating.
 Oh the food.
 I’ve been trying to remember when I last escaped for a long weekend.
 At least 10 years, likely longer.
 There just didn’t seem to be any time to sneak off and be a tourist.
 Even before mom’s cancer diagnosis, there were other health issues that cropped up and kept us busy.
 We wanted to go to Niagara Falls this summer, but life conspired against us.

 People should think of Stratford for more than plays.
 What a great place to relax.
-Great architecture, interesting history, wonderful places to stay and some of the best food I’ve had in awhile.
+Great architecture, interesting history, wonderful places to stay and some of the best food I’ve had in a while.
 It’s been so long since I fully relaxed, I thought I’d never be able to again.
 Ah, the peace and quiet of Stratford soon put that into the past.

 I took my camera with me, but didn’t use it a lot, more interested in just walking and drifting.
 I managed to get a few decent photos though.